 Chattanooga Market is the region’s largest producer-only marketplace.
 As a 501(c)(3) non-profit entity (Public Markets, Inc.), we were established to provide healthy, fresh produce, artisan foods, as well as locally-produced arts and craft wares to Chattanoogans and community visitors.
 We offer entrepreneurs who are hand-making, growing or otherwise creating their own goods a low-cost environment to start, grow and expand their business.

-Currently, we operate 4 weekly Public Markets: New in 2016, we are open at Cambridge Square in Ooltewah for Friday Night Markets during the summer months and Collegedale Market on Wednesdays and Saturdays.
+Currently, we operate 4 weekly Public Markets: New in 2016, we are open at Cambridge Square in Ooltewah for Friday Night Markets during the summer months and Collegedale Market will be opening in 2018!
 Our Chattanooga River Market is open Saturdays for an artists Market, downtown at the Tennessee Aquarium Plaza.
-And celebrating its 16th season at the First Tennessee Pavilion, Chattanooga Market is open on Sundays during regular season.
+And celebrating its 17th season at the First Tennessee Pavilion, Chattanooga Market is open on Sundays during regular season.
 Each Market has its own flair, personality and offerings.

 At our Public Markets, we host a multitude of local charities throughout the season including, but not limited to, United Way Chattanooga, Erlanger Foundation, Austin Hatcher Foundation, Chambliss Children’s Home and Chattanooga Food Bank.
 In many cases we provide the platform for their annual fundraising efforts, which have become signature community events, held at Chattanooga Market.
 In 2015, our total charitable impact was over $200,000.